-- 1. For initial permits, renewal of permits, significant permit modifications, and reopenings for cause, the APCO shall provide the following: - a.
+- 1. For initial permits, renewal of permits, significant permit modifications, and reopenings for cause, the APCO shall provide the information in subsections a. through e., below. - a.
 Written notice, the proposed permit and, upon request, copies of the District analysis to interested persons or agencies.
 The District analysis shall include a statement that sets forth the legal and factual basis for the proposed permit conditions, including references to the applicable statutory and regulatory provisions.
-Interested persons or agencies shall include persons who have requested in writing to be notified of proposed Rule XXX decisions, any affected state and the ARB.
+Interested persons or agencies shall include persons who have requested in writing to be notified of proposed Regulation X decisions, any affected state and the ARB.
 [Reference: 40 CFR Part 70.7(h)(3) and 70.8 (b)(1)] - b.
-On or after providing written notice pursuant to subsection a., above, public notice that shall be published in at least one newspaper of general circulation in the District.
-The notice shall provide the following information: - 1) The identification of the source, the name and address of permit holder, the activity(ies) and emissions change involved in the permit action; - 2) The name and address of the District, the name and telephone number of District staff to contact for additional information; - 3) The availability, upon request, of a statement that sets forth the legal and factual basis for the proposed permit conditions; - 4) The location where the public may inspect the complete application, the District analysis, and the proposed permit; - 5) A statement that the public may submit written comments regarding the proposed decision within at least 30 days from the date of publication and a brief description of commenting procedures, and - 6) A statement that members of the public may request the APCO to preside over a public hearing for the purpose of receiving oral public comment, if a hearing has not already been scheduled.
-The APCO shall provide notice of any public hearing scheduled to address the proposed decision at least 30 days prior to such hearing in accordance with Rule [The District rule or policy on permit hearings];
+On or after providing written notice pursuant to subsection a., above, public notice that shall be published in at least one newspaper of general circulation in the District and, if necessary, by other means to assure adequate notice to affected public.
+The notice shall provide the information in subsections 1) through 6), below. - 1) The identification of the source, the name and address of permit holder, the activity(ies) and emissions change involved in the permit action. - 2) The name and address of the District and the name and telephone number of District staff to contact for additional information. - 3) The availability, upon request, of a statement that sets forth the legal and factual basis for the proposed permit conditions. - 4) The location where the public may inspect the complete application, the District analysis, and the proposed permit. - 5) A statement that the public may submit written comments regarding the proposed decision within at least 30 days from the date of publication and a brief description of commenting procedures.

+6) A statement that members of the public may request the APCO to preside over a public hearing for the purpose of receiving oral public comment, if a hearing has not already been scheduled.
+The APCO shall provide notice of any public hearing scheduled to address the proposed decision at least 30 days prior to such hearing.